-An NT (No Tax) code is granted to individuals who receive UK-sourced income and reside in a country that has a double taxation agreement (DTA) with the UK.
+An NT (no tax) code is issued to individuals who receive income from the UK and live in a country that has a double taxation agreement with the UK.

 What happens if I don’t have an NT code?